Antony-M1/mongodb-docker/mongo-commands.md

 * deleteOne
 * deleteMany
 ---
+### what are all the type of data we can store in mongodb?

 MongoDB is a NoSQL database that is known for its flexibility in handling various types of data.
 In MongoDB, data is stored in BSON (Binary JSON) format, which is a binary representation of JSON-like documents.
 MongoDB supports a variety of data types.
 Here are some of the primary data types supported by MongoDB: